 Dog Anxiety

-In Dog Anxiety, Zara stops over her neighbors in her apartment complex building.
-She tells her about the terrible dog she’s been babysitting.
+In the comedy monologue Dog Anxiety, Zara takes refuge in her neighbor’s apartment to tell her about the bad puppy she’s been dog-sitting.

 ZARA: She asks me to watch her puppy, Oscar.
 I say sure, I mean, how bad could it be to watch an innocent, harmless, cute little puppy?
 Right?
 Right?
 WRONG!
 It was a nightmare if there ever was one.
 Look at me!
 Do you see the bags under my eyes?
 I look like I went twelve rounds with Muhammad Ali.
 I look horrible!